Netz00/PHP_IAM-library/README.md

 # PHP User Managment

-Simple storage detached identity and access managment library written in vanilla PHP.
+Simple storage-detached identity and access managment library written in vanilla PHP.

 Currently only session based authentication is supported, but it can be easily be updated to support token based authentication.